 Multi-tasker alert!: Other research has found that training can make accurate hearing less demanding, making volunteers better at another task they performed at the same time.

 It’s possible that you’d benefit most if you had a tailor-made program using your primary companion’s voice.
 When 10 couples tried this—using a 6-week computerized auditory training program developed by Tye-Murray’s team—seven of the hearing-impaired volunteers said they had an easier time afterward hearing their spouse.
-One implication: you might ask your audiologist to check your comprehension with your primary companion speaking.

 If you like computer games (but maybe kick yourself for “wasting time”) what if your game boosted your hearing?
 In a study Tye-Murray led with 93 hearing-impaired adults who completed 12 lessons designed to feel like games, a large majority said they had improved at least one aspect of hearing and many enjoyed the program.